Prosecutorial discretion

 In common law, the principle of prosecutorial discretion allows public prosecutors a wide latitude to decide whether or not to charge a person for a crime, and which charges to file.
 A similar principle in continental law countries is called the principle of opportunity.

 There is a divide between countries where prosecutions are generally discretionary and where prosecutions are mandatory (known as the legality principle or compulsory prosecution).
 In addition, in some countries prosecutors operate independently with more discretion vs in a hierarchical system that require more conformity.

-Countries following civil-law are predominately based on the principal of compulsory prosecution, although the principle of opportunity is encoded in law in the Netherlands, Germany, Sweden, Slovenia, Belgian law and France.
+Countries following civil law are predominately based on the principle of compulsory prosecution, although the principle of opportunity is encoded in law in the Netherlands, Germany, Sweden, Slovenia, Belgian law and France.
 Some similar provisions exist in and in Estonian law.

 By country

 United States

 In the United States federal system, the prosecutor has wide latitude in determining when, who, how, and even whether to prosecute for apparent violations of federal criminal law.
 The prosecutor's broad discretion in such areas as initiating or forgoing prosecutions, selecting or recommending specific charges, and terminating prosecutions by accepting guilty pleas has been recognized on numerous occasions by the courts.
 Prosecutors may decide not to press the charges even when there is probable cause, if they determine that there is no reasonable likelihood of conviction.
 (Note: See .)
 Prosecutors may dismiss charges in this situation by seeking a voluntary dismissal or nolle prosequi.

-Wayte v.
-United States 470 U.S. 598 (1985) said:In our criminal justice system, the Government retains "broad discretion" as to whom to prosecute. [...]
+The United States Supreme Court said in Wayte v.
+United States 470 U.S. 598 (1985):

+In our criminal justice system, the Government retains "broad discretion" as to whom to prosecute. [...]
 This broad discretion rests largely on the recognition that the decision to prosecute is particularly ill-suited to judicial review.
-Such factors as the strength of the case, the prosecution's general deterrence value, the Government's enforcement priorities, and the case's relationship to the Government's overall enforcement plan are not readily susceptible to the kind of analysis the courts are competent to undertake.Yick Wo v.
+Such factors as the strength of the case, the prosecution's general deterrence value, the Government's enforcement priorities, and the case's relationship to the Government's overall enforcement plan are not readily susceptible to the kind of analysis the courts are competent to undertake.

+Yick Wo v.
 Hopkins (1886) was the first case where the United States Supreme Court ruled that a law that is race-neutral on its face, but is administered in a prejudicial manner, is an infringement of the Equal Protection Clause in the Fourteenth Amendment to the U.S. Constitution.

 Scholarly study of prosecutorial discretion in the US has reported a wide variance among prosecutors' responses to the same potential scenario.
 The scholars who conducted the study reported observing prosecutors who appeared to be motivated to do justice but who lacked guidelines and supervision.